DevangBondre/Learning-JS/calculator/README.md

-Made this caculator which performs basic mathematical caluclations !
+Made this calculator which performs basic mathematical caluclations !

 The reason i commented out the factorial code was because i was not able to figure it out with the If else statements in my current code .